chrisr3/gradle-distributed-testing-plugin/README.md

 - Number of shards defines how many pods your tests will run across.
 - Stream output enables pod log streaming to the main log file.
 Be warned as the log might become unreadable depending on how many pods stream their output.
-- Cores per fork is the number of cpus allocated to the each pod.
+- Cores per fork is the number of cpus allocated to each pod.
 - Same for memory.
 - Node taints is a special feature that allows you to specify a particular resource pool on the cloud from which these pods will be created.
 Do consult with the Infrastructure team in case you have